Highlights

 (fees are subject to change)

-Total Tuition for the entire PA Program is listed above, you will be billed in three terms
+Total tuition for the entire PA Program is listed above.
+You will be billed in five installments (once each Fall and Spring Semester).

 Please note: costs will vary depending on the equipment selected by the student